perez-rob/MERN-Forum/README.md

 ## Description

-This app is a study forum for coding bootcamp cohorts where users can sign up and create a profile to create/comment/delete/upvote posts across different pages of the application, such as study topics, coding questions, job postings, interview prep, etc.
+This app is a study forum for coding bootcamp cohorts where users can sign up and create a profile to create/comment/delete/upvote posts across different pages of the application, such as study topics, coding questions, jobl postings, interview prep, etc.

 ## Table of Contents